 - Update the plugins – (Total w3 cache plugin)

-Total w3 cache plugin is among the most commonly used in WordPress and if you haven’t installed it yet, please do so.
-While still on the plugins page, you need to click the settings button and empty cache.
+Total w3 cache plugin is among the most commonly used on WordPress and if you haven’t installed it yet, please do so.
+While still on the plugins page, you need to click the settings button and empty the cache.

 This greatly helps to clear any cache that is preventing the posts and pages to update.